orbeon/orbeon-forms-doc/Creating-a-production-WAR.md

 - `WEB-INF/resources/forms/dmv-14`: some demo forms resources
 - `orbeon-cli.jar` and `commons-cli-1_0.jar`: for command-line XPL
 - `exist-data`: embedded eXist XML database (setup an external database instead)

+## Removing Form Builder

+Form Builder is packaged as a separate JAR file:

+`WEB-INF/lib/orbeon-form-builder.jar`

+If you don't need Form Builder in an installation, you can simply remove that JAR file.